Actifio/ActPowerCLI/README.md

 ```

 The Save-ActPassword function creates an encrypted password file on Windows, but on Linux and Mac it only creates an encoded password file.
+Note that you can also use this file with the Connect-AGM command from AGMPowerCLI.

 ##### Sharing Windows key files